-It's a new approach to updating the Cleanup Rule.
-Instead of updating it all at once, we're planning a series of rulemakings over a multi-year period, each one focused on a few selected topics.
+The exploratory rulemaking process is a new approach for updating the Cleanup Rule.
+Instead of updating it all at once, we're doing so in three stages called "rulemakings" over several years.
+Each rulemaking will focus on a few selected topics.
 This approach will help speed adoption of the changes that are most urgent for people who use the rule.

 How can I participate?

 - Read the suggested rule changes we've received 2009–2018.

 - Find out about Stakeholder & Tribal Advisory Group (STAG) meetings and attend as an observer; public input will be welcome during the last 30 minutes of each meeting.

 - Listen to the April 2018 statewide scoping webinar using your Chrome browser or download the slides.